Last updated: 7 September 2020

 If your new property has a water meter, it is worth taking a reading and passing it on to the supplier as soon as you can.
-That way you can make sure your bills are accurate and you won't end up paying for water used by the previous occupiers.
+That way you can make sure your bills are accurate and you will not end up paying for water used by the previous occupiers.

 If you want to cut your water bills, read this guide.